JorelAli/Maleficus/README.md

 * Healer - Heals yourself with attacks
 * Speed - Uses less anima, but attacks are weaker
 * Strength - Attacks are stronger, but uses more anima
+* Ender - Teleports you randomly when you use a power
-* AntiAnima - Only uses 50% anima for attack and uses up entire antiAnima energy.
+* AntiAnima - Only uses 50% anima for attack and uses up entire antiAnima energy

 [Powers]
 --------